andy897221/Proof-of-Play-mining/README.md

-# PoW-based-consensus
+# simple-PoW-based-consensus
-Proof of Play, a blockchain consensus based on PoW
+Proof of Play, a simple blockchain consensus based on PoW